mbMosman/mbmosman.github.io/_posts/2019-04-30-finishing-touches.md

 So, there really wasn't a weekend project this last weekend, which is good because I ended up getting sick.
 But it's also good because that means that we're getting toward the end of all this crazy work too.

+Friday we got our *gutter guard* put in so that we won't have to be up on the roof scooping out and cleaning gutters.
+Woot!
+They also came to take the measurements for our replacement windows and patio door.
+The install is scheduled for the end of May.
+I'm excited to see that done too!

 Saturday morning we put in the last bit of the wood floors in the entry way.
 Martin had also previous finished off the last of the green paint, which painted most but not all of it.
 We also put in the last bit of trim around the top of the stairs too.
 It looks pretty good.

 {% asset 2019_04_22-newStairs.jpg alt="The new stairs." %}